 While much is known about the Mayans' achievements, one question lingers in the minds of historians and archaeologists who examine the artifacts they left behind: what was daily life like for Mayans?
 The classical Mayan period was between 250 and 950 CE, and the Mayan Empire stretched through much of Central America, including southern Mexico, all of Belize and Guatemala, El Salvador, and Honduras.
 In the early 16th century, however, the Mayans were conquered by the Spanish.
-Through the Spanish conquistadors, especially Diego de Landa, there exists a pretty comprehensive guide (actually his account has been called an “ethnographic masterpiece”) as to what life in ancient Mayan civilization was like.
-While they have things in common with other ancient civilizations - like the penchant for head binding they share with the ancient Egyptians - there are also many truly unique elements to everyday life for the Mayans.
+Through the Spanish conquistadors, especially Diego de Landa, there exists a pretty comprehensive guide (actually de Landa's account has been called an “ethnographic masterpiece”) as to what life in ancient Mayan civilization was like.
+While they have things in common with other ancient civilizations – like the penchant for head binding they share with the ancient Egyptians – there are also many truly unique elements to everyday life for the Mayans.

 This list will let you know what being a Mayan was like on the day to day: what they ate, how they dressed, what they did for fun... and of course how they performed human sacrifices.
 Those are just too fun to leave out.

-Ancient Mayans drank Balche for ceremonial purposes.
-Balche came from the fermented bark of the tree of the same name and was sweetened with corn and sometimes anise.
+Ancient Mayans drank a beverage called balche for ceremonial purposes.
+Balche came from the fermented bark of the tree of the same name and was sweetened with honey and sometimes anise.
 This was like the Mayan version of ambrosia.
 They considered it to be a drink passed down from the gods.
-Chocolate-based fermented drinks were also popular, and sometimes mixed with hallucinogenic substances.
+Chocolate-based fermented drinks were also popular, and these were sometimes mixed with hallucinogenic substances.
 They also drank pulque, an alcoholic beverage made from fermented agave.